viktorpantushev/tsena/README.md

-# tsena - Cost-effective LLM orchestration
+# tsena - Cost-effective LLM orchestration for coding
 tsena is an LLM orchestration library all about **time** and **tokens**.

 ## Scared from the LLM token bill? tsena is here to help!